jameskirsop/macOSLocalAdminPasswordManagement/README.md

 EOF
 ```

-If you're on a machine prior to 10.15 / Catalina, you'll want to deploy Python3 and then adjust the first few lines of the above scripts to look something like:
+If you're using this on a mix of pre and post 10.15 / Catalina machines, you'll want to deploy Python3 and then adjust the first few lines of the above scripts to look something like:
 ```
 if [ -e "/usr/local/bin/python3" ]; then
     path=/usr/local/bin/python3